FSharayri/feast-finder-front-end/README.md

 ![MONGODB](https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white)

 # Attributions
-* Chatgpt-create image
+* Chatgpt - use chatgpt create logo of feast finder
+* pixabay - some dishes and images are from pixabay

-# Next Steps:
+# Next Steps
-* change font across app
+* Add search botton so that allow users to quickly get their target restaurant or dish
-* allow users to add dishes to favorites list
+* Allow users to add dishes to favorites list, and show their favorites dishes and restaurants in their profile
-* add photo upload for reviews
+* Add photo upload for reviews
-* add rating min and max
-* populate dishes in restaurants
-* when we delete a restaurant — all it’s dishes should be deleted that were created by restaurant owner (Faris)
-* clean up database / dump and add clean
-* clear out all comments etc
-* sort reviews so newest is at the top
-* explore page includes // browse or search all dishes and restaurant
-* // from NewRestaurant TODO Add logic to check if the form is invalid
-* Change review edit view to be a pop-out text box